MiclAnglz/HotelWebsite/README.md

 - A more detailed description of the project task can be found in the "ProjectBrief" folder.

-- This project was a group project; however, the project in this repo is my version of the project that I completed myself.
-From start to finish.
+- Originally a group effort, the project presented in this repository is my individual rendition.
+I managed all aspects of its development, from inception to completion..

 <strong>Addional Features Added:</strong>